GabeScott/standard-works-vault/General Conference/1976 October - You Never Know Who You May Save.md

 As matters stand today, there are still a few problems to be solved in building the Church in Asia.
 Moreover, there are at this moment still 230 million children of our Heavenly Father in the eight missions of the area who must yet hear the message of the restored gospel and accept it through the Holy Spirit of conversion.

-“And ye are called to bring to pass the gathering of mine elect; for mine elect hear my voice and harden not their hearts.”
-(D&C 29:7.)
+“And ye are called to bring to pass the gathering of mine elect; for mine elect hear my voice and harden not their hearts.” ([[D&C 29.7|D&C 29:7]].)

 This is a gigantic task for all those involved in building our Heavenly Father’s kingdom.
 But I have heard so many remarkable testimonies about wonderful men and women that have been brought into the Church that I would like to say: “You never know whom you will save.”